ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 Javascript: 12.22.9

 # Setting up:
-Create a ".env" file for http authorization (needed to pull information from honeypot)
+Create a ".env" file for http authorization (needed to pull information from honeypot).

-    Then, make sure the proxies are configured in the script ex code:
-    proxies = {
-    "http": "socks5h://0.tcp.us-cal-1.ngrok.io:19083",
-    "https": "socks5h://0.tcp.us-cal-1.ngrok.io:19083"
-    }

 You should then be able to request data via the script.

 # Running the browser data visualization tool:
 Install python3, then connect to Cyberrange Poulsbo's VPN or connect to your T-Pot deployment.